Skip to main content

 Conclusion

-Google uses the Core Web Vitals as a ranking signal.
-In addition to the SEO benefits, site speed optimization also helps improve conversion rates and reduce hosting costs.
+Google uses the Core Web Vitals as a meaningful ranking signal.
+And in addition to the SEO benefits, site speed optimization also helps improve conversion rates and reduce hosting costs.

-Try our free site speed test to see how you can make your website faster.
+Try our free site speed test to see how you can make any page on your website faster, or get started with our free 14-day trial to start testing, monitoring and improving the performance of your entire website.

 DebugBear monitoring keeps track of your Core Web Vitals over time, alerts you to regressions, and gives recommendations to optimize the web vitals metrics.